 This section can be any command that can be run from a command line.
 In this case we are setting it up to run a script.

-- Server Path to your script – You will need to specify the full server path directly to your script.
+Server Path to your script – You will need to specify the full server path directly to your script.
 You can find this on the ‘Cron Settings’ tab from the settings page, as shown below.
 If you can’t find the ‘Cron Settings’ tab then you need to first enable scheduled sending.
-This is done by selecting the ‘Yes, cron support is enabled option’ shown in the image below.
+This is done by selecting the ‘Do You Want to Enable Cron Support?’ shown in the image below.

 Setting up cron to run the scheduling script.